bioinfo-fcav/blastR/README.md

 # blastR
-A fork of BlastR: A tool for searching and clustering RNA
+A fork of BlastR: A tool for searching and clustering RNA.
+This fork adds extra scripts to enable BlastR analysis using diamond search engine.

 BlastR is a new method for searching Non-Coding RNAs in databases.
 The strategy we adopted relies on the use of the mutual information embedded in di-nucleotides.
 We have shown that this approach has better sensitivity and specifity than other softwares with comparable computational cost.
 BlastR package is a perl wrapper for BlastP and it is part of the T-Coffee distribution.